Steps to Buying a Home

 Step 2: Determine How Much House You Can Afford

 It is important to understand your annual household income and average monthly expenses in order to determine a manageable monthly mortgage payment.
 Understanding how much you can afford before working with a real estate agent will help you narrow down your property search.
 Use our mortgage payment calculator to see how much house you can afford before you begin the home buying process.

 A pre-approval also helps you know in advance how much house you can afford.
 We will examine your financial information to determine which loan you qualify for, and for how much.
 Getting pre-approved will increase your negotiating power when making a purchase offer.
 A pre-approval is an important step in the process of purchasing a home.

 Step 4: Gather Documentation to Apply for a Mortgage

 Now it’s time to apply for a mortgage!
 Gather all of the proper documentation to submit a complete application.
-To learn more about the loan application and documents you may need, click here.
+To learn more about the home loan requirements, and documents needed when applying for a mortgage, click here.

 Step 5: Begin House Hunting

 Once you are pre-approved and have begun the loan application process, you will want to start searching for a property within your price range.
 Working with a real estate agent can help make this part of the home buying process less frustrating.
 When you find the right property, the terms of the sale will be negotiated, including the price and potentially the terms of the loan being sought.
 If you are unsure whether purchasing a home is right for you, click here to read more about the advantages of buying vs. renting.